Coding4ufn/doc/articles/api/plugins.md

 Middlewares are special plugins.
 They expose a function which arguments are intuition.api.TradingFactory attributes.
-Once this function registered at initialization, *Intuition* will call it after each trading event (In the future, one will be able to specify more precisely when).
+Once this function registered at algorithm initialization, *intuition* will call it after each trading event (In the future, one will be able to specify more precisely when).

 For example, the following code will print after each frame the current portfolio.